dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

-Now, we need to update `main` to construct and populate an instance of `ApplicationContext`, create a `registry` and then define the `ApplicationContext` as an injector in the registry.
+Now, we need to update the `main` module to construct and populate an instance of `ApplicationContext`, create a `registry` and then define the `ApplicationContext` as an injector in the registry.
 Lastly, in order to make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`.

-{% instruction 'Import the `ApplicationContext` module and add this code to `main`:' %}
+{% instruction 'Import the `ApplicationContext` module and add this code to the `main` module:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:4,9-28 %}